Updated: May 10

 How your physical health dictates your mental health

-Ways to improve your mental health through physical health
+Ways to Improve your mental health through physical health

-I'd like to take this time to mention that I am not a health professional nor a mental health professional.
+I'd like to take this time to mention that I am not a health professional nor mental health professional.
 Everything in this post is strictly from my own personal experience.
 Before making any decisions or changes regarding your health, always consult your doctor and mental health professional.

 Depression is defined as a mood disorder that featured prolonged feelings of extreme sadness and lethargy, as well as a loss of interest in things you’d normally enjoy.
 It’s not something you can typically see in someone, but it is intense, and to those who experience it, it’s just downright awful.

 In order to be diagnosed with depression, you must experience 5 of the following symptoms for a continuous period of 14 days or more: